duducheng/duducheng/README.md

 # Bio.
 I focus on medical image analysis, 3D computer vision and trustworthy machine learning, with a clinical emphasis on lung cancer and thoracic diseases.
-I have (co-)first-authored 10+ papers on top journals / conferences, e.g., Cancer Research, EBioMedicine, CVPR, MICCAI and NeurIPS.
+I have (co-)first-authored 10+ papers on top-tier journals / conferences, e.g., Cancer Research, CVPR, MICCAI and NeurIPS.
 I was a reviewer for 10+ prestigious venues, a top-ranking participant for several AI competitions, and the lead organizer for MICCAI 2020 RibFrac Challenge.

 ## Research Projects
 ### Preprint / Technical Reports